gdbecker/100DaysOfCodePython/05 - Advanced/Day 067 - Blog Web App V3/README.md

 # 067 - Blog Web App V3

 Blog site project made with Flask.
-Updated from Day 059-060 V2 with new design, additional pages, and contact form.
+Updated from Day 059-060 V2 with additional REST functions like creating, editing, and deleting new blog posts.

 ### Project Type